ElectrifiedStrawberry/SpeedyDolphin/Readme.md

 > few games can make use of it (and very few applications can make use of the
 > higher limit still).

+Note: this only applies to the GUI, the command line already has no limiting.

 ### Point-of-No Return Mode (`SPDY_PNR_MODE`) *(In Progress)*

 Enables a mode that, once activated, stops most events from occurring.
 This is